 If we believed God’s word, that He is in the midst of us, He loves us and rejoices over us with gladness, there would be no room for loneliness.

 We should cry out like King David when the spirit of loneliness attaches to us,

 “Turn to me and have mercy on me, because I am lonely and hurting.
 My troubles have grown larger; free me from my problems.”

 Don’t you think God is big enough to free you from your problems, whatever they are?

 Once we let Him know that we are hurting and lonely.

-I guarantee you that we won’t have to worry about being lonely again.
+I guarantee you we won’t have to worry about being lonely again.

-I’ve added a few more scriptures to convince you that we should never feel lonely.
+I’ve added a few more scriptures to convince you we should never feel lonely.